usnistgov/BF/content/en/Info/BF Weakness APIs/_index.md

   gtag('config', 'G-PJ364XPP9F');
 </script>

-Please use the `BF Weakness APIs` menu on top..
+Please use the `BF Weakness APIs` menu on top.